 Entry 6: Electronic Fund Transfers Outward

 Just as you receive money electronically, you also send money out using digital methods.
 These ‘outward’ transfers are debited from your account and are vital for paying bills, transferring funds to others, or making online purchases.
-They provide a clear record of your digital spending.
+They provide a clear record of your digital spending and commitments.

 When you use internet banking or a mobile app to send money to another account, it will show up as an outward EFT.
-This could be for paying a friend, family member, or a business.
+This could be for paying a friend, family member, or a business, such as Kamini paying her vendors.
 These entries ensure you have a record of every payment you initiate.

 Pro Tip: Keep Transaction References

 Always note down the transaction reference number (UTR for NEFT/RTGS, RRN for IMPS/UPI) for any outward transfer.
-This number is crucial if you need to track a payment or raise a dispute.
+This number is crucial if you need to track a payment or raise a dispute with your bank.

 Setting up beneficiaries and making transfers through your bank’s online portal or mobile app makes these transactions straightforward.
 Your passbook provides a physical record of these digital actions, complementing your online transaction history.
-It’s a dual layer of verification.
+It serves as a dual layer of verification for your financial activities.

-Step 1: Locate the ‘Date’ column to confirm when the transfer was initiated.
+Step 1: Locate the ‘Date’ column to confirm when the transfer was initiated from your account.

 Step 2: Look for entries like ‘NEFT DR’, ‘RTGS DR’, ‘IMPS DR’, or ‘UPI DR’ in the ‘Particulars’ column.